hasanmoudud/geocompr/main.md

 Given a coordinate, reverse geocoding finds the corresponding address.
 Consequently, extracting the centroid coordinate of each metropolitan area can serve as an input for a reverse geocoding API.
 The **ggmap** package makes use of the one provided by Google.^[Note that Google allows each user to access its services on a free basis for a maximum of 2500 queries a day.]
-`ggmap::revgeocode()` only accepts geographical coordinates (latitude/longitude), therefore, the first requirement is to bring the metropolitan polygons into an appropriate coordinate reference system (Chapter \@ref(transform)).
+`ggmap::revgeocode()` only accepts geographical coordinates (latitude/longitude), therefore, the first requirement is to bring the metropolitan polygons into an appropriate coordinate reference system (Chapter \@ref(reproj-geo-data)).

 ```r